ABDULLAHG87/printf/README.md

-This project is based on printf project
+This project is based on printf project(done by Gift Omokpamwan and Abdulhakeem Abdullahi)